ktgw0316/LightZone/macosx/BUILD-macosx.md

 ## Eclipse initial setup

-- Eclipse prefs -> Java -> Installed JREs -> whatever you selected in Java Preferences (1.6 for me)
+- Eclipse prefs -> Java -> Installed JREs -> whatever you selected in Java Preferences (21 for me)

-If you can't find it in the list, click Add -> Mac OS X JVM and browse to /System/Library/Frameworks/JavaVM.framework/Versions/1.6/Home  (or 1.7/Home)
+If you can't find it in the list, click Add -> Mac OS X JVM and browse to /System/Library/Frameworks/JavaVM.framework/Versions/21/Home

-- Eclipse prefs -> java -> compiler -> compliance level: 1.6
+- Eclipse prefs -> java -> compiler -> compliance level: 21

-- Choose File -> New -> Project... -> Java Project from Existing Ant Buildfile.
+- Choose File -> New -> Project... -> Gradle -> Gradle Project.
-- Browse to lightcrafts/build.xml
-- Check [X] Link to the buildfile in the file system
+- Browse to the root directory of the project (where settings.gradle.kts is located)
-- Select the second "javac" task in target "javac"
 - Click "Finish"

 In the Project Explorer view, do the following: